 Learning at home #istayathome

 Learning starts at home.
-Many students of German mistakenly think that to learn a language it is sufficient to study it, even regularly, a few times a week.
+Many students of German mistakenly think that to learn a language it is sufficient to get to the lesson, few times a week.
 Nothing more wrong.

 Learning German requires a full immersion commitment, well beyond the hours of lessons.